 Active & Passive Noise Masking:

 Our specially designed pink noise is the “active” noise masking part; the sound you hear in order to not hear the snoring or other sounds keeping you awake.
-The Comply Comfort Memory Foam tips are the “passive” noise masking part.
-These foam tips form to your ear so they help keep snoring and other noises from coming in around the earbud.
-They also help keep the earbuds snug in your ear and they are super comfortable.
+With SoundOff you hear our custom shaped pink noise.
+The Comfort Memory Foam tips are the “passive” noise masking part.
+These foam tips play an important role in making SoundOff so effective.
+They form to your ear so they help keep snoring and other noises from coming in around the earbud.
+They also help keep the earbuds snug in your ear and they are super soft and comfortable.

 SoundOff earbuds are highly effective at noise masking, both actively and passively, and at much lower volumes.
 This creates a very comfortable and unobtrusive experience for our users.